AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/menus.md

 `view`

->	The unique name of the view you want to open, as registered with Stingray in its plug-in's `views` extension.
+>	The unique name of the view you want to open, as registered in its plug-in's `views` extension.

 ## Run an action